microsoft/WhatTheHack/007-AzureMonitoring/Student/02-Monitoring-Basics-And-Dashboards.md

 [Previous Challenge](./01-Alerts-Activity-Logs-And-Service-Health.md) - **[Home](../README.md)** - [Next Challenge>](./03-Azure-Monitor-For-Virtual-Machines.md)

 ## Introduction
 After deploying your initial solution for eshoponweb, you want to make sure that the telemetry is collected from the VMs deployed and display the results on a dashboard for visualization and alerting purposes.
 To accomplish this, you will have to understand the concept of counters, how to collect them, how to configure Alerts and display them in a Dashboard.
-To do that you will have to stress the SQL using HammerDB and collect the DB counter as well as the CPU counters of the VMSS after loading the CPU and display them on a Dashboard.

 ## Description